No sooner than spring has been sprung, than hedges, shrubs and bushes back gardens and yards suddenly start trying to take over.

 ARS HS-KR1000 Professional Hedge Shears

-Quite possibly the best professional hedge shears on the market, this model from ARS is the Cadillac of trimming tools.
+Quite possibly the most popular professional hedge shears on the market, this model from ARS is the Cadillac of trimming tools.
 The Japanese certainly know a thing or two about crafting blades, with superior steel and blade treatment for unsurpassed cutting performance and long-lasting sharpness.

 They are the perfect shape and balance for continued use, with a pivot bolt for blade adjustments so you can tackle just about anything you need to trim.